Jutho/TensorKit.jl/docs/src/man/spaces.md

 ## [Composite spaces](@id ss_compositespaces)

-Composite spaces are vector spaces that are built up out of individual elementary vector spaces.
+Composite spaces are vector spaces that are built up out of individual elementary vector spaces of the same type.
 The most prominent (and currently only) example is a tensor product of `N` elementary spaces of the same type `S`, which is implemented as
 ```julia
 struct ProductSpace{S<:ElementarySpace, N} <: CompositeSpace{S}
     spaces::NTuple{N, S}